volkovwashere/german-article-classifier/README.md

 <!-- Getting started -->
 ## Getting started
 ### Prequisites
 For the prequisites you need python 3.9 (3.7 at least) installed on your machine with anaconda preferred as environment management.
-Other than that you will need CUDA 11.3 as well.
+Other than that you will need CUDA 11.3 as well. if you want to run the PyTorch or CatBoost training otherwise CUDA is not needed!
 <br />https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html
 <br />https://www.anaconda.com/products/individual